On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links: Introduction

 \subsection{Organization}

 The remaining work is structured as follows: Section II presents a concise model for the first scenario, assuming a Tx with a tilted directional antenna with equal azimuth and elevation HPBWs.
 This section elaborates on the derivations of critical statistical metrics, such as the joint PDF, radial distance, and Euclidean distance distributions for users within the ellipse.
-Section III explores the second scenario, which involves a Tx equipped with a directional antenna transmitting vertically with unequal azimuth and elevation HPBWs.
-The same analysis presented in Section II is pursued, and valuable outcomes are extracted.
-Furthermore, assuming Nakagami-$m$ fading, Section IV computes the SNR statistics and assesses the outage performance.
+Section III explores the second scenario, which involves a Tx with a vertically transmitting directional antenna with unequal azimuth and elevation HPBWs.
+The same analysis presented in Section II is pursued and valuable outcomes are extracted.
+Furthermore, assuming Nakagami-$m$ fading, Section IV computes the SNR statistics and assesses outage performance.
 The two scenarios are compared, and representative analytical and numerical results are exhibited through a series of figures.
-Finally, Section V summarizes the main findings from the study, deliberates on their implications, and suggests potential areas for future research in this field.
+In addition, a scenario for MU is investigated, and a throughput computation is performed.
+Finally, Section V summarizes the main findings of the study, discusses their implications, and suggests potential areas for future research in this field.

+\textit{Notation}: All random variables will be denoted in bold plain font, e.g., $\mathbf{x}$, while the values of these variables will be in italic font, e.g., $x$.
+This notation also applies to the PDF and the CDF, e.g., $f_{\mathbf{x}}(x)$, $F_{\mathbf{x}}(x)$.